 As we cannot predict the types of referrals that we receive, we cannot give people an idea of when they will be seen.
 However, if you feel that your condition has changed or your needs have increased, then please contact us and we will look again at your request.

-You can also explore this website if you would like to look into organizing help yourself.
 If you no longer need our service, then please let us know.

 6. How do I get to speak to my Occupational Therapist?